jeremyckahn/react-starter/README.md

 ## Running tests (written in Mocha)

 Code should be tested!
-[Mocha](https://mochajs.org/) is a perennial test framework among JavaScript developers, so this project uses that.
+[Mocha](https://mochajs.org/) is a perennial test framework among JavaScript developers, so this project uses that and [Enzyme](http://airbnb.io/enzyme/).

 ```
 # run tests in the CLI